rajAyushh/Land-Management-System/README.md

 # Merkle Tree Implementation

 We implemented a merkle tree hash function that takes our transaction object as input and produces a hash of the same.
+We take the transaction IDs and hadh them.
+After that we add them in an array and values from that array are passed in Merkle tree Code.
+In the Merkle Tree function we are checking if the leaf nodes are even or odd and replicate in case of odd.
+After that 2 nested for loops are used to combine every 2 hashes at every layer and give a hash that is again used to combine with other hash.
+In such way we keep combining hashes until root is reached, and that hash is returned in the end as Merkle Root.

 <img width="407" alt="image" src="https://user-images.githubusercontent.com/87355361/196225062-24a28ce5-e172-4f6d-be7b-7af816723e68.png">